 Assets resulting from factoring operations without recourse are recorded in the balance sheet as loans granted by the amount of the credits taken against the recognition of a liability under the caption "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts."
-The delivery of funds to the counterparts in factoring operations originates a corresponding debit in the caption "Other liabilities - Creditors under factoring contracts."
-Such as the caption "Other liabilities - Creditors of funds to the counterparts of funds to the counterparts of the creditors and other resources - Other creditors and other resources - Other creditors - Creditors under factoring contracts" (Note 25).
+The delivery of funds to the counterparts in factoring operations originates a corresponding debit in the caption "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts" (Note 25).